-He quickly made his impact on the program, as he envisioned turning the Owls into one of the fastest playing teams in the nation.
+He quickly made his impact on the program after arriving in 2023, as he envisioned turning the Owls into one of the fastest playing teams in the nation.
 After just one year at the helm of the Black and Gold, Pettway did exactly that, as KSU shattered almost every single Division I scoring record while ranking among the nation's leaders in several offensive categories.
 The Owls ranked sixth in the nation in fast break points (15.35 ppg) while playing at the fourth fastest pace in the nation (according to KenPom).

-The Owls also finished their first year under Pettway with a 15-16 mark, with the 15 total season victories marking as the third-highest ever in the program's Division I era.
+The Owls also finished their first year under Pettway with a 15-16 mark, with the 15 total season victories currently ranking as the fourth-highest ever in the program's Division I era.

 KSU started out the 2023-24 season with a 4-1 record and a 9-3 mark after 12 games, both new record starts (D1 level).
 That run included wins over in-state rivals Georgia Southern and Georgia State, as well as an impressive overtime victory over UNC Asheville, a NCAA participant from the previous year.
 The Owls also began their last year in the Atlantic Sun with a 3-0 start, and claimed a season sweep over FGCU as one of the highlights of the year.

-Alabama ranked in the top 20 in the nation in scoring for the past four years under Pettway as the team’s offensive coordinator.
-That included this past season in which the team averaged 81.8 points per game, seventh-best in the nation.
-Over the past three years, the Crimson Tide posted four SEC championship titles and a pair of Sweet 16 appearances and set the school record for single season wins with a 31-6 record this past year.
+Alabama ranked in the top 20 in the nation in scoring in the final four years under Pettway as the team’s offensive coordinator.
+That included the 2022-23 season in which the team averaged 81.8 points per game, seventh-best in the nation.
+Over his final three years in Tuscaloosa, the Crimson Tide posted four SEC championship titles and a pair of Sweet 16 appearances and set the school record for single season wins with a 31-6 record in 2022-23.
 Alabama made five NCAA tournaments and six NIT appearances during his time in Tuscaloosa.

 Pettway has recruited and developed over 40 professional athletes.
-That included eight NBA players over the last four years, highlighted by Collin Sexton, Kira Lewis, Herb Jones, Mark Sears, JD Davison, and projected 2023 NBA first round pick Noah Clowney.
+That included eight NBA players in his last four years at Alabama, highlighted by Collin Sexton, Kira Lewis, Herb Jones, Mark Sears, JD Davison and Noah Clowney.

 Before joining the Alabama staff in the summer of 2008, he spent two years as an assistant coach at Jacksonville State, after one season as a graduate assistant coach at Alabama.
 Pettway served as assistant coach at Alabama from 2008-10, then spent three seasons as the team’s director of operations before moving back into an assistant coach role for the 2013-14 season.